techiew/DirectXHook/README.md

 ## Currently refactoring this project as I have added DX12 support to the hook.
-Repo will be updated in the near future.
+Code in this repo is not updated, it will be updated in the near future.

 This DirectX hook can take control of the DirectX 11/12 renderer in games and applications.
 The hook should work for most games and can be built for both 32-bit (DirectX 11 only) and 64-bit. **Still under development, but all the core parts work.**